bbahd30/Process-Synchronization-Solutions/Cigarette Smoker Problem/README.md

 In the code we can change the number of smokers `n` , and the code will run till all smokers smoked n times.
 By `Removing 2 segments ` mentioned in the code the code will run for `infinite times`.
-I let that Smoker have to smoke atlease n times, after that, That particular smoker will not smoke again.
+I let that Smoker have to smoke atlease n+1 times, after that, That particular smoker will not smoke again.
 Thus This is the solution for `Cigarette Smoker Problem Starvation free and Deadlock Free`.